 At last, Rise.
 I must say, I was super psyched when I saw the title to this song.
 My hope was that Zimmer was going to knock it out of the park with just about the most epic conclusion song ever.
 It was epic, but not new.
 1m - 1m 30sec is a direct cut from Barbastella, while the rest is a near cut from A Dark Knight besides being slowed up a bit.
 So while it is an epic song, we have nothing truly new.
 The End is simply a remixed version of Rise played in the credits.

-"Fell short in many ways
+"Fell short in many ways to effectively go beyond simply accompanying the film" |

 No comments: